 Choosing where to stay in New York City can be time-consuming because there are so many unique neighborhoods around the city.
-This guide will help you understand the layout and personality of New York.
+This guide will help you understand the layout and personality of New York City.

-Whether you're visiting for the first time or a repeat visitor, this guide will help you choose where to base yourself depending on what you want to see and experience.
+Whether you're a first time visitor, looking to visit the Statue of Liberty and Times Square or someone who has visited the city before, this guide will help you choose where to base yourself depending on what you want to see and experience.

 Where to Stay in New York City